Our board is guided by recommendations from three committees:

 Chief executive of Kids Operating Room, and former chair of the Scottish Standards Committee of the Institute of Fundraising.

-Daniel Fluskey, Observer from the Institute of Fundraising
+Daniel Fluskey, observer from the Chartered Institute of Fundraising

-Policy development and research lead at the Institute of Fundraising.
+Policy development and research lead at the Chartered Institute of Fundraising.

 Managing director for fundraising, communications and policy at Action for Children, and former interim executive director of marketing, fundraising and communications at Save the Children.